A Highlands Rewilding update on progress

 We have heard interest from a number of the potential equity investors in our round in partnering with us to manage land they would acquire for nature recovery.
 We call this approach our OSPREY model (Operating System Partnerships in Rewilding).
 If all these partnerships went ahead and we achieved the equity anticipated, Highlands Rewilding would be set for breakthrough, and good growth, job creation and the community prosperity where we work.

-In the (low-probability) worst case scenario, we find no NCIP buyers, all OSPREY discussions end in red lights, and none of our 30 equity conversations work out.
-Then we would be forced to sell land on the open market, in order to pay off our £11m of debt.
-We would still have locked around half the Tayvallich estate into community-centred nature recovery essentially forever, via our first NCIP deal.
+In the (low-probability) worst case scenario that we find no equity, no bond finance, and no NCIP buyers for land on sale, then we would be forced to sell land on the open market, in order to pay off our £11m of debt.
+We would still have locked around half the Tayvallich estate into community-centred nature recovery essentially forever, via our first NCIP deal, making no profit.
 We have also sold a 10 ha plot to the local community, at cost, for an affordable housing project that is their very top priority.
-We would work towards similar agreements in other places should we succeed.
+We are also in process of selling three of our tenants their homes, making no profit,.

-We are optimistic that we will succeed in raising the equity and securing land sales which embed nature and community in perpetuity, enabling the breakthrough we so need for people, nature and climate.
+We are optimistic that we will succeed in raising the equity, bond finance and land sales which embed nature and community in perpetuity, enabling the breakthrough we so badly need for people, nature and climate.
 We will continue to post updates on our progress as it evolves (please see our regularly updated Q&A here).

 Previous